13th-Sammy/library-java/README.md

 calling user object.returnBook(bid).
 Updates available copies of book object <br>
 with matching bid.

-Book.java :- <br>
-- Serves as the holder of all information regarding one book. <br>
-- Has attributes bookID, title, author, totalCopies, availCopies. <br>
-- Has parameterised constructor for bookID, title and author. <br>
-- Has getters for everything, and setters for totalCopies and availCopies.

-User.java :-
-- Serves as the holder of all information regarding one user. <br>
-- Has attributes uid, name, and a HashMap BooksBorrowed for <br>
-bookID and copies borrowed. <br>
-- Has parameterised constructor for uid and name. <br>
-- Has getters for name and uid.
-Has borrowBook(), returnBook() <br>
-and getBorrowedMap() regarding BooksBorrowed HashMap. <br>
-- borrowBook() adds id, count+noOfCopies to BooksBorrowed. <br>
-- returnBook() adds id, count-noOfCopies to BooksBorrowed and if count-noOfCopies <br>
-is == 0, it removes the entry. <br>
-- getBorrowedMap() to return a copy of the HashMap BooksBorrowed.

 ViewBooks.java :-
 - Handles the GUI and logic for viewing books.
 It is a JPanel.
 Inside it there are <br>
 more JPanels for showing different parts of the page as mentioned below. <br>